 If you’re an advanced bodybuilder, then yes you will want to optimize as much as possible.

-But for the average Joe, just worry about staying within the above ranges.
+But for the average Joe, just worry about staying within the above ranges and challenging yourself with sufficient weight.

 3 to 4 Sets of 5 to 6 Reps.

-Doing 3 to 4 sets of 5 to 6 reps is ideal for myofibrillar hypertrophy.
+Doing 3 to 4 sets of 5 to 6 reps is ideal for myofibrillar hypertrophy to build muscle and strength (with an emphasis on strength), through 2 mechanisms:

-- Direct myofribrillar hypertrophy- as your muscle fibers grow larger, your muscles will gain strength and become grow bigger.
+- Direct myofibrillar hypertrophy- as your muscle fibers grow larger, your muscles will gain strength and grow bigger.

-- Overcoming strength plateaus- this allows you to lift heavier weights and induce more myofibrillar hypertrophy to grow bigger.
+- Overcoming strength plateaus- low rep ranges are ideal for applying progressive overload and this allows you to lift heavier weights and induce more myofibrillar hypertrophy to grow bigger.

 Beginners can do strength training at home by buying an affordable setup from Amazon.